ThijsTerporten/CheffsBuddy/README.md

 - A user is able to see a full description of the recipe.
 - A user is able to see all recipes they created on their profile page under my recipes.
 - A user is able to search for recipes based on the ingredients used or recipe name.
+- Submit and cancel buttons for the forms.

 ## Future Features: